A team of scientists from the Genomics Research Centre, Academia Sinica demonstrated the enzymatic activity of Naa10p on fat tissue

-In a study published in the Journal of Clinical Investigation by a team led by Dr. Li-Jung Juan of the Genomics Research Centre, Academia Sinica showed that the mammalian N-伪-acetyltransferase 10 protein (Naa10p) enzyme activity may provide a potential strategy for treating obesity.
+In a study published in the Journal Mol Cell by a team led by Dr. Li-Jung Juan of the Genomics Research Centre, Academia Sinica showed that the mammalian N-伪-acetyltransferase 10 protein (Naa10p) enzyme activity may provide a potential strategy for treating obesity.

 Naa10p physiologically functions in the early development of an infant.
 Mutations in human Naa10p have been associated with severe developmental defects including Ogden syndrome where patients typically rarely survive beyond the age of one and a half years.

 The study reports that inactivation of Naa10p gene in mice prevents high fat diet-induced obesity, promotes formation of beige fats, and increases energy expenditure and thermogenesis.
 Specifically switching off adipose Naa10p gene further confirmed the role Naa10p in preventing formation of fat.